Pascualino/yeet-code-challenge/README.md

 * On the same RTP report endpoint, if the denominator (total_bet) is 0, we return `null` for RTP

 * For the RTP and game simulation, I needed users to have some initial balance which was excluded from the RTP calculation.
-As I wanted the initial balance to be also dynamic and random, I set up an "initial-balance" gameId value which is excluded from RTP calculations
+As I wanted the initial balance to be also dynamic and random, **I set up an "initial-balance" gameId value which is excluded from RTP calculations**

 * I've assumed we will not have a huge number of actions sent on a single `/process` endpoint call.
 I've therefore prioritized readability vs optimizing for large `/process` payloads

 * All actions in a /process call are executed at the same time.
 That means that even if a first "action" in a batch is a bet that would put the user under 0, but there's a win action later **in the same batch call*** that puts them above 0 again, we don't fail and it's a valid use case.
+Same logic applies for rollbacks that apply to actions within the same batch, regardless of the order they're never considered "pre-rollbacks".

+* Some fields, like *finished*, *gameId* or *currency* were kinda weird and not really used.
+I have my guesses of what we could use them for in a real system, but I've mostly ignored them honestly.
+In a real job I'd have an actual discussion with somebody about it :P

 ## Frameworks and tech decisions